jrenaud90/TidalPy/Documentation/Utilities/index.md

 [Auto Generated API](https://tidalpy.readthedocs.io/en/latest/API/generated/TidalPy.utilities.html)

-TidalPy's utilities module contains many helper functions and structures that are used throughout TidalPy.
-Most items that are put into this module were done so because they may have applicability beyond TidalPy.
+`TidalPy.utilities` contains helper functions and structures used throughout TidalPy, most of which also have applicability beyond it.

 ```{toctree}
 :maxdepth: 2